googlesamples/android-custom-lint-rules/android-studio-4/README.md

 Note that you don't have to go through the extra "library indirection" if you have a lint check that you only want to apply to one or more app modules.
-You can simply include the `lintChecks` dependency as shown above there as well, and then lint will include these rules when analyzing the project.
+You can simply include the `lintPublish` dependency as shown above there as well, and then lint will include these rules when analyzing the project.